NeoGeographyToolkit/StereoPipeline/docs/examples/msl.rst

 The ``--datum`` option is very important, and it should be set depending on the planetary body.

+Using zero iterations will only apply the registration transform, and will preserve the rig structure.

-We set the number of iterations to 100.
-The goal is to refine the cameras after the initial transformation while using the GCP.
+With a positive number of iterations, the cameras will be further refined in bundle adjustment, while using the GCP.
 For such refinement it is important to have many interest point matches between the images.
+This will not respect the rig structure.

 See :numref:`ba_err_per_point` for a report file that measures reprojection errors, including for GCP.